JerichoTorrent/TorrentStats/README.md

   name: torrent_stats
   user: root
   password: password

+# Your web URL is the base URL for your website.
+web-url: "https://torrentsmp.com" # or your dev env URL
 ```

 ---

 ## 🔌 Commands

-`/linkaccount` - Generates a link code to connect your Minecraft account with your website profile.
+`/login` - Generates a link code to connect your Minecraft account with your website profile.
 See -> <https://github.com/JerichoTorrent/TorrentWeb>
+`/torrentstats <debug|reload>` - Shows debug info or reload the config file.

 ---